aklivity/zilla/README.md

 | [ws.reflect](ws.reflect) | Echoes messages sent to the WebSocket server, broadcasting to all WebSocket clients |

-### Tutorial: Build and secure a CQRS Todo app with Zilla and Kafka Streams
-A [step-by-step guide][zilla-todo-tutorial] showing how to build a CQRS Todo App with Zilla and Kafka streams achieving the following:
-- Provide a list of Todo tasks that is shared by all clients
-- Support optimistic locking with conflict detection when attempting to update a Todo task
-- Deliver updates in near real-time when a Todo task is created, modified, or deleted
-- Demonstrate a user interface driving the Tasks API
-- Support scaling Todo task reads and writes

-## Sample Use Cases
+## Use Cases
-#### Migrating/Bridging REST to Event-Driven
+### Migrate/Bridge REST to Event-Driven

+**Key Zilla Features:**
 - HTTP request-response interaction with Kafka-based microservices
 - HTTP event-driven caching populated by messages from a Kafka topic
 - secure HTTP request-response APIs using JWT access tokens

-#### Realtime mobile and browser application development
+### Create streaming/push APIs for realtime web apps (live chat/collaboration, geo-tracking, gamming, etc.)
+As a developer, you can focus on writing and testing your event-driven microservices with technologies such as Kafka consumers and producers, you can define your web and mobile APIs using Zilla, and then you can deploy securely at global scale.

+**Key Zilla Features:**
 - reliable message streaming from a Kafka topic via Server-Sent Events
 - secure Server-Sent Events streams using continuous authorization via JWT access tokens

-As a developer, you can focus on writing and testing your event-driven microservices with technologies such as Kafka consumers and producers, you can define your web and mobile APIs using Zilla, and then you can deploy securely at global scale.

 ## Performance